vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 # Kosm: A FPS Movement Pack For Unreal Engine 4
 FPS mechanics to match the classical Quake franchise movement.
-This Pack includes 3 characters with distinct movements (CPMA, QW and VQ3), a complete recreated map of a Quake fan favorite (dm20) plus a smaller arena_test map for you to make all of your testing.<br><br>
+This Pack includes 3 characters with distinct movements (CPMA, QW and VQ3), an imagined recreation of a Quake fan-favorite map (dm20) plus a smaller arena_test map for you to make all of your testing.<br><br>
 <strong><i>Current development version:</i></strong> v1.0.2 / 06-08-2019<br>
 <strong><i>Unreal Engine compatibility:</i></strong> v4.22.2-v4.22.3<br><br>
 <img src="https://www.vtxfactory.org/imgs/banner_gittt.jpg" /><br><br>